-Movement among the shelves, a soft scuff of feet on worn carpet, and the squeak and groan of old wheels.
+Movement among the shelves, a soft scuff of shoes on worn carpet, and the squeak and groan of old wheels.
 Rachel relaxed.
 Ghosts didn’t scuff their feet.
 Or she didn’t imagine that they did.

 A librarian rounded the corner, pushing a trolley laden with returned books.
 He spotted Rachel at the table and gave her a loose salute.

 “Well, I’m researching,” she said, “But it’s the same in all the books.
 You need crosses and Holy Water, although doesn’t seem terribly scientific.
 And Mum won’t let me get holy water from the church anyway.
 She says it’s rude, especially as we don’t go.
 I said I’d sign up if I could get holy water, but she said it doesn’t work like that, and to stop asking.”

 “I suppose she has a point,” the librarian said, unloading an armful of books.
 “You can’t just be going around stealing holy water.”